matheusrps/companion-api/README.md

 # Companion-API
-This is the repository for a REST API created by me using FastAPI to manipulate MTG Companion / Eventlink applications as a study case.
+This is the repository for a REST API created by me using FastAPI to manipulate MTG Companion / Eventlink applications and its GraphQL API as a study case.
 It provides full control over tournaments in MTG Companion and can be used to integrate with your own tournament or store website.

-There's a working swagger with complete informations about this API, you can check it out here: https://companion.matheusramos22.repl.co/docs
+There's a working swagger with complete information about this API, you can check it out here: https://companion.matheusramos22.repl.co/docs

 Aside from that, here is a full get started guide to newcomers: